-The reported net worth of the council increased from £43.4 million to £44.4 million at 31 March 2014, an increase of £1.0 million.
+The reported net worth of the council decreased from £44.4 million to £41.8million at 31 March 2015, a decrease of £2.6 million.
 This movement, which is also detailed in the Movement in Reserves Statement (MiRS), is principally the result of the following material items:

-- a) Provisions.
-The changes to the Non Domestic Rates (NDR) have resulted in an increased provision for appeals.
-This has increased the council's provisions to £2.3 million. - b) Investments and cash balances.
-Due to a policy of diversifying the treasury holdings, the council has increased it's the term of some of its investments.
-This has meant a corresponding reduction in the cash (and cash equivalents) holding of the council.
-The council has £22.6 million of investments and cash balances as at 31 March 2014, a net decrease of £0.4 million from the previous year. - c) Pension liability.
+- a) Fixed assets.
+The value of the council's fixed assets fell by £1.9 million.
+This fall includes depreciation charges of £1.6 million and a £0.9 million reduction in the value of the council's community assets as part of the periodic cycle of asset revaluations. - b) Investments and cash balances.
+The council has £30.7 million of investments and cash balances as at 31 March 2015, a net increase of £8.1 million from the previous year. - c) Pension liability.
 The statement of accounts identifies details of the council's future commitments with regard to pension provision for its current and former employees.
-The council's net pension liability increased by £2.7 million to £31.1 million.
+The council's net pension liability increased by £8.7 million to £40 million.
 This liability is based on a series of actuarial assumptions which can and do change from year to year.
 The increase in liability is the result of a fall in the long term expected rate of return on pension scheme investments, and an increase in life expectancy for both current and future pensioners.
-Further information can be found in note 23.
+Further information can be found in note 16.

-At the balance sheet date the council had usable reserves of £19.6 million, made up of £9.5 million general fund balance, £3.3 million in earmarked revenue reserves, £6.2 million in capital receipts and £0.6 million in unapplied capital grants.
+At the balance sheet date the council had usable reserves of £26.6 million, made up of £7.4 million general fund balance, £6.7 million in earmarked revenue reserves, £5.1 million in capital receipts and £7.4 million in unapplied capital grants.
+At the end of March 2015, the council received £7.0 million in capital grant from DCLG for an enterprise zone project.

-It should be noted that the general fund balance includes an accrual for council tax and NDR collection fund balances as per the collection fund statement on page 56.
+It should be noted that the general fund balance includes an accrual for council tax and NDR collection fund balances as per the collection fund statement on page 52.
 This is offset by the collection fund adjustment account (unusable reserve).
-This means that the general fund balance is correct in accounting terms; the actual amount available as a useable reserve is actually £6.5 million.
+This means that although the general fund balance is correct in accounting terms, the actual amount available as a useable reserve is actually £5.0 million.
 This figure does not take into account future commitments - see page 8.